Overstay Penalties & Voluntary Departure in Saudi Arabia

 • Third offence: Fine of SAR 50,000, up to 6 months in prison, and permanent deportation.

 • Voluntary departure campaigns: The government periodically offers amnesty programmes allowing overstayers to leave without fines or re-entry bans.
-These campaigns have specific windows.
+These are announced through Jawazat social media and the Absher platform.

-• Employer liability: Employers who harbour workers with expired documents face fines of up to SAR 100,000 per worker.
+• Employer liability: Employers who harbour workers with expired documents face fines of up to SAR 100,000 per worker and potential business closure.

 When does it apply?

-• Your visa or Iqama has expired and you are still in Saudi Arabia.
+• Your visa, Iqama, or Hajj/Umrah visa has expired and you are still in Saudi Arabia.

-• You want to regularize your status or leave the country voluntarily.
+• You want to regularise your status or leave the country voluntarily.

-• A voluntary departure campaign is currently active.
+• A voluntary departure campaign has been announced.

-• Check if an amnesty campaign is active — the Jawazat (passport authority) announces these through official media.
+• Check if an amnesty campaign is active — Jawazat announces these through their official accounts and the Absher platform.

-• If a campaign is active, go to the nearest Jawazat office to regularize your status or arrange departure.
+• If a campaign is active, go to the nearest Jawazat office with your passport (or expired documents) to process your departure.

-• Contact your embassy for emergency travel documents if your passport has expired.
+• Contact your embassy for emergency travel documents if your passport has expired — embassies expedite these during amnesty periods.

-• If you overstayed due to employer fault (e.g., they did not renew your Iqama), file a complaint with MHRSD before departing.
+• If you overstayed due to employer fault (e.g., they did not renew your Iqama), file a complaint with MHRSD (19911) and document the employer's failure before departing.

 What should you NOT do?

-• Do not hide or avoid authorities — the penalties escalate with each offence, and you risk arrest.
+• Do not hide or avoid authorities — the Kingdom's biometric and Absher systems mean your overstay is already recorded, and penalties escalate with each additional offence.

-• Do not try to leave the country with an expired document without first visiting Jawazat — you may be detained at the airport.
+• Do not try to leave through an airport with expired documents without first visiting Jawazat — you will be detained at the departure gate.

-• Do not miss an amnesty window — these campaigns are temporary and may not be repeated.
+• Do not miss an amnesty window — these campaigns are temporary, often lasting only a few months, and may not be repeated for years.

 You came here to know your rights — help someone else know theirs.